Expand the category you’re interested in to read the installation instructions.

 1. Preparation of the roof structure and installation of hooks

-In order to properly install the Square Gutter System, we cut the rafters in the right way.
+In order to properly install the Square Gutter System, cut the rafters correctly.

-It is necessary to plan the alignment of the gutter with respect to the roof end so that the line drawn as its extension is 10-20mm from the outer edge of the gutter.
-The above alignment should protect the gutters from the impact of sliding snow.
-If the above guideline cannot be followed, snow fences should be installed on the roof to reduce the risk of gutter damage from sliding snow.
+It is necessary to plan the alignment of the gutter with respect to the roof end so that the line drawn as its extension is 10–20 mm from the outer edge of the gutter.
+This positioning should protect the gutters from the impact of sliding snow.
+If this guideline cannot be followed, snow fences should be installed on the roof to reduce the risk of gutter damage from sliding snow.

 2. Determining the correct slope of gutters

-When placing the hooks for the SGS, it is important to keep in mind the correct slope of the gutter, for this purpose the gutter should have a slope towards the drain funnel, which is about 0,3% (i.e. 3 mm of slope per 1 meter of gutter).
-To achieve the correct slope, first the hook furthest from the funnel should be installed and then the hook at the drain funnel.
+When placing the hooks for the SGS, it is important to maintain the correct slope of the gutter.
+The gutter should have a slope towards the drain funnel of about 0.3% (i.e. 3 mm per 1 metre of gutter).
+To achieve the correct slope, first install the hook furthest from the funnel, then the hook at the drain funnel.
 When determining the location of the remaining hooks, we recommend using a string.

 Properly installed hooks will prevent the system from leaking at gutter joints.